alter-ego/androidbound/README.md

 ## ROADMAP

-**0.6** First public release
+**0.6** First public release with basic wiki.

-**0.7** Add support for RecyclerView.
-Add support for multiple ViewModels in Binding activities.
+**0.7** Add support for RecyclerView and ViewPager.
+ListView improvements.

 **0.x** Extract Universal Image Loader and add support for other image-loading libraries like Picasso and Fresco.
+Replace reflection with generated code.

 _Think we're missing something?
 Open an issue!_